ShannonEgan0/scotch_yolk_model/README.md

     velocity in turn.
 Returns a series of len(data) - 1, as no derivative value will be returned for index 1.
     Returns new array of the deriviative of the original

+## Usage
+Each of the parameter fields are to be filled in to dictate the properties of the simulation, noting that yolk angle will have no bearing on the straight connection mode, and the Connecting Rod Length will have no impact on the scotch yolk.
+Crank Radius: Radius of the crank connection to the rim of the motor flywheel Motor Frequency: Motor Frequency, or frequency of rotation of the flywheel Connecting Rod Length: Length of connection between flywheel connection and shaft connection Yolk Angle: Angle of rotation of the scotch yolk, 0° being vertical

 ## Contact
 Shannon Egan - shan@egan.mobi